LLNL/variorum/src/docs/sphinx/IntelGPU.rst

 We provide an example CMake host config file, which defines the CMake build variables set on our test platform (Aurora early access supercomputer at ANL):
-`arcticus-apmidg-oneapi.cmake`.
+``arcticus-apmidg-oneapi.cmake``.

-If you want to build other systems than JLSE nodes, please install all compiler and library dependencies, and then you will need to enable Variorum to build with INTEL_GPU set two path variables as described below:
+If you want to build variorum on other systems besides JLSE nodes, please install all compiler and library dependencies, and then you will need to enable Variorum to build with INTEL_GPU and set three path variables as described
+below:

    -  ``VARIORUM_WITH_INTEL_GPU=ON``
    -  ``APMDIG_DIR``: Path to libapmidg.so (prefixed with the '-L' flag)